Amniotic Band Syndrome

 In utero surgery has been performed to free limbs from amniotic bands that are at high risk of amputating limbs, but at the International Center for Limb Lengthening, we only treat babies after they are born.
 While mild cases may not require treatment, in severe cases, there are often treatments that can improve the child’s quality of life.
 Treatment varies, as the condition can manifest itself in so many different ways.
 In cases where limbs have been partially amputated, sometimes it is advantageous to lengthen the bone of the remaining limb so that prosthetics can be more effective.
 In cases where the constricted limb is shorter than the other, limb lengthening treatment can address this issue.
 Limb deformity correction can address crooked bones and other deformities.
 Pressure from the bands on nerves and blood vessels can be relieved by surgically releasing (opening) the tight bands.
 For more about how clubfoot is treated, please click here.

-Why come to the International Center for Limb Lengthening for treatment of amniotic band syndrome?
+Why choose the International Center for Limb Lengthening for treatment of amniotic band syndrome?

 Limb Lengthening and deformity correction are complex processes.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your child’s specific needs.
 Our patients benefit from our team-centered approach with world-renowned pediatric surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with amniotic band syndrome achieve their best possible result.